TomiwaAribisala-git/golang_musings/README.md

 ### Package Level Variables
 - Defined at the top outside all functions
-- They can be accessed inside any of the functions, and in all files/functions which are in the same `package`
+- They can be accessed inside any of the functions, and in all files/functions which are in the same `package ...`

 ### Global Variables
 - Declaration outside all functions and uppercase first letter
 - Global variables can be used everywhere across all packages

+### Assignments
+- The value held by a variable can be updated by an assignment statement, which in its simplest form has a variable on the left of the = sign and an expression on the right
 ### Data Types
 Go is a statically typed language, you need to tell the Go compiler the data type when declaring a variable; however, in most cases, Go can infer the data type of a variable when you assign a value.
 - Strings   eg. `var UserName string`